Thursday, June 20, 2024

 My first day on the job was to help get the craft services table set up for the shoot.
 Mike had more experience then I did and so he showed me what to do.
 While we were buying snacks and drinks for the crew, the crew was shooting at a location not too far away.
 Mike thought it would best to meet the crew at the next location and have the snacks set up there.

 Mike had a car and we drove to the next location, got everything set up and waited for the crew to show up.
-As things turned out, we should have went to the first location to set up the tables because the shooting took longer than expected.
+As things turned out, we should have went to the first location to set up the tables because the film shoot took longer than expected.

 The next thing I know, a bunch of angry looking crew members are walking towards us and somehow they all know my name.
 A few start yelling and asking why we didn't show up at the location.
 Mike was trying to calm them down and keep them from ripping my head off.
 The term "Hangry" had not been invented yet.